Detroit Pistons game score vs. Chicago Bulls: How to watch tonight's game

 Radio: WWJ-AM (950; other radio affiliates).

 Game preview: Maybe the Pistons have a way with the NBA's elite.
 Last week, they knocked off the defending champion Bucks in Milwaukee.
 On Monday, they toppled the Jazz at home, 126-116.
 What's in store for one of the surprise teams of the NBA, the Bulls?
-Chicago is led by the top scoring duo in the NBA: DeMar DeRozan (26.4 points per game; seventh in NBA) and Zach LaVine (26.2; eighth).
+Eastern Conference-leading Chicago is led by the top scoring duo in the NBA: DeMar DeRozan (26.4 points per game; seventh in NBA) and Zach LaVine (26.2; eighth).
+The Bulls swept the Pistons in a home-and-home to open the season in October, winning 97-82 in Chicago, though the Pistons were without standout rookie Cade Cunningham for both contests. ...
+This is a rescheduled game from mid-December. ...
+Pistons coach Dwane Casey is back on the bench after a seemingly false-positive COVID-19 test kept him out of Monday's win.

 TRENDING: Cade Cunningham's gigantic night spearheads positive developments for Pistons